noahgibbs/demiurge/README.md

 select.
 There is no such thing as "just plain physics, with no strong bias that changes the behavior of agents within it."

+This README doesn't tell you everything about creating and simulating a world with Demiurge.
+See CONCEPTS.md for an initial grounding in those ideas.

 ## Demiurge DSL (World Files)

 Demiurge contains an optional Domain-Specific Language (also called a